 This pathway offers nuts and bolts experiences to progress your knowledge and prepare you should you contemplate pursuing a career in this professional environment.

 The Curating and Exhibition Management short course will cover current issues including, but not limited to:

-Field trips will take place on Saturday afternoons.
+Field trips will take place online.

 You should have a sincere interest in curating and exhibition management.